bs22iu/Enso_docstest/docs/index.md

 ![Untitled](assets/img/Untitled%2022.png)

+#### Bullseye
-**Bullseye** – displays concentric rings, or a bullseye, on which the ego can place alters.
+Displays concentric rings, or a bullseye, on which the ego can place alters.
 The ego can move the alter anywhere on the rings in response to a question prompt and instructions.

 - **Variable names:** default to QID_X, QID_Y, QID_RING, QID_CATEGORY, QID_DISTANCE, QID_QUADRANT.
 Will explain each of these below.
 Enso saves data for the bullseye question in each of these variables.
 You may change variable names.
 - **Prompt:** Enter the question prompt and